SirioGuy/Blinker/README.md

-# LED Controller for Arduino boards
+# LED Blinker for Arduino boards

 Blinker.h is simple *non-blocking* LED controller Arduino library.
 It can handle multiple LED's blinking at different rythms maintaining a short code.